-If you are a member of CPA Australia and provide public accounting services into Australia or New Zealand you need to be of CPA status and hold a public practice certificate (PPC), no matter where in the world you are located.
+Under CPA Australia By-Law 9.1, any member providing public accounting services into Australia or New Zealand must hold a Public Practice Certificate (PPC), no matter where in the world they are located.

-If you offer these public accounting services, you need a PPC:
+If you offer these public accounting services, you require a PPC:

 - auditing and assurance

 - consumer and commercial credit services

 - financial reporting

 - management accounting